keessonnema/Kezbot/README.md

 # Kezbot
-A Telegram bot that provides Spotify-URLs from Youtube-URLS
+A Telegram bot that provides Spotify-URLs from Youtube-URLs

 - Youtube titles without a hyphen (-) will give no results.
 A Youtube video title MUST in every case have a hyphen between the Artist and the Title of a video.